sebastiandine/py-crypto-scraper/README.md

 # PyCryptoScraper
-This project implements the scraping of network fees of various blockchains as well as the simultaneously prices of the networks' coins.
+This project implements the scraping of network fees of various blockchains as well as the simultaneous prices of the networks' coins.
 It stores these datasets in a connected database.

 It uses the following sites to scrape network fees:
 - Bitcoin - https://privacypros.io/tools/bitcoin-fee-estimator